 BioID steps up its data privacy and protection commitment

-Nuremberg, Germany - 08.11.2017: BioID, a leader in multimodal “Biometrics as a Service”, has entered into agreements with both Microsoft Cloud Germany and Deutsche Telekom to host its highly in demand BioID Web Service (BWS) in the data center of T-Systems for further enhancing data security and privacy.
-T-Systems, a subsidiary of Deutsche Telekom, is acting as the data trustee in ensuring that all data is stored exclusively in data centres on German soil, and T-Systems controls all access to customer data and any associated infrastructure.
+Nuremberg, Germany – 08.11.2017: BioID, a leader in multimodal “Biometrics as a Service”, has entered into agreements with both Microsoft Cloud Germany and Deutsche Telekom.Its highly in demand BioID Web Service (BWS) is now hosted in the data center of T-Systems for further enhancing data security and privacy.
+T-Systems, a subsidiary of Deutsche Telekom, is acting as the data trustee in ensuring that all data is stored exclusively in data centres on German soil.
+Additionally, T-Systems controls all access to customer data and any associated infrastructure.

 Addressing the upcoming GDPR

-Offering its service via such a data center is a necessity for BioID customers, who must be compliant with the German and European Union (EU) data protection act, particularly for the upcoming General Data Protection Regulation (GDPR).
+Steping up its data privacy commitment with such data centers is a necessity for BioID customers, who must be compliant with the German and European Union (EU) data protection act, particularly for the upcoming General Data Protection Regulation (GDPR).
 It is also an excellent added-value for other BioID customers who wish to take advantage of one of the world’s most established infrastructures in protecting the security, privacy and integrity of their online data.
 Adding to cloud advantages like scalability and cost savings, 89% of German IT decision-makers consider German cloud providers the most trustworthy (Bitdefender 2017).
 By combining various components of data safety like legally compliant and customer-specific data centers, private clouds, anonymous authentication processes and their superior patented liveness detection, BioID enables entrusted personal privacy protection for online service providers using biometrics.

 “Privacy by design” is the fundamental principle BioID follows while building its safe and trusted face, eye and voice recognition.
 Aside from adapting data privacy best practices itself, BioID also facilitates its customers and their integrated solutions to meet the necessary standards and comply with regulations.
 As privacy issues are handled differently all over the world, BioID starts by making its service available worldwide through data centers in many different geographical and political regions.
 Upon request, BioID also offers private hosting for customers who are required to have BioID’s service located within the same data center.
 In particular, BioID offers an additional service with German cloud provider T Systems, and makes it available to all German customers as well as to those who wish to take advantage of the service by keeping all data securely stored inside Germany.
 This accounts for security as well as anonymity, making BioID’s face, eye and voice recognition especially suitable for industries and applications dealing with highly sensitive data and special security requirements.